-Weaver has owned and operated Weaver Cattle Co., a cattle and farming enterprise in North Central Montana for the past 40 years.
+Weaver has owned and operated Weaver Cattle Co., a cattle and farming enterprise in North Central Montana, for the past 41 years.
 He also owns and operates Weaver Order Buying, a cattle brokerage firm.
 Stan and Nancy raised three children on the ranch.
 All three children and their families continue to work on the ranch, but have also expanded their own ranching and farming interests in the area.
-KellyAnne and husband Casey Terry have two children, Wyatt and Avery, and live in Lewistown, Montana; David Weaver and wife Stacey live in Bozeman, Montana, with their two children, Hailey and Wesley; and Daniel Weaver, who also lives in Big Sandy, is engaged to Dr. Danielle Lindland.
+KellyAnne and husband Casey Terry have two children, Wyatt and Avery, and live in Lewistown, Montana; David Weaver and wife Stacey live in Bozeman, Montana, with their two children, Hailey and Wesley; and Daniel Weaver and wife Dr. Danielle Weaver also live in Big Sandy.
 The Weavers received the 1997 Montana Quarter Horse Association Ranch of the Year Award, and Weaver Cattle Co. was recognized as the 2014 Montana State University Family Business of the Year in the business category for operations in existence at least 50 years.

-Butch Wise of El Reno, Oklahoma, was named an honorary AQHA vice president in 2015.
-He was an AQHA director from 2001 to 2015.
+Butch Wise of El Reno, Oklahoma, was named an honorary AQHA vice president in 2015 after serving as an AQHA director from 2001 to 2015.

-He currently serves as the Executive Committee representative on the racing council.
+He currently serves as the Executive Committee representative on the AQHA Racing Council.
 Wise is a former member of the studbook and registration, nominations and credentials, and racing committees, and the racing council.
-He was the chairman of the Hall of Fame committee from 2013 to 2015 and also served as chairman of the racing council.
+He was the chairman of the Hall of Fame selection committee from 2013 to 2015 and also served as chairman of the racing council.
 In 2014, he was a member of the AQHA Governance Task Force.